 For years, most aftermarket gasket manufacturers have said surface finishes with a roughness average (RA) of anywhere from 55 to 110 microinches (60 to 125 RMS) are acceptable.
 The preferred range they have recommended is from 80 to 100 RA.
 Even so, as long as the surface finish on the head and block end up somewhere between the minimum smoothness and maximum roughness numbers, there should not be any cold sealing or durability problems with the head gasket.

 For aluminum heads, the numbers are even lower.
-The typical recommendation today for an aluminum head on an OHC bimetal engine is a surface finish of 30 to 60 RA, with the preferred range being from 50 to 60 RA, unless, of course, it is one of the Japanese engines already mentioned with the MLS steel head gaskets which requires an even smoother finish (typically 20 to 30 RA).
+The typical recommendation today for an aluminum head on an OHC bimetal engine is a surface finish of 30 to 60 RA, with the preferred range being from 50 to 60 RA. v Some late model aluminum heads with MLS head gaskets specify even smoother surfaces of 10 to 20 RA.

 It is not difficult for the OEMs to achieve this type of mirror-like finish when they manufacture a brand new engine on an assembly line.
 But not every aftermarket machine shop has the proper equipment to reproduce this kind of finish.
 So some experts say heads that mate to MLS gaskets should not be resurfaced unless absolutely necessary.
 For this reason, you should use extra care when removing the old head gasket so you don't scratch or change the surface finish.